caioqf/whipr/README.md

-# Whispr
+# Whipr

-**Whispr** is a simple system tray application for Linux that shows the currently selected text in a popup or notification.
+**Whipr** is a simple system tray application for Linux that shows the currently selected text in a popup or notification.
 Ideal for quick translation workflows or clipboard management.

 ---